-Batman Forever has the Nygma Tech Box.
+Batman Forever: The Nygma Tech Box.
 It looks like a blender with fins, and it's not boxlike at all.

-In the film version of Iron Man, Stark's first seemed to be mostly scrap iron, but his final is more advanced.
+In Iron Man, Tony Stark's first suit was made from steel scrap parts, but his later ones are more advanced.
 He lampshades the trope when he first sees the media nickname:

 Tony Stark: Iron Man?
 That's kinda catchy.
 Not technically accurate, since it's a gold-titanium alloy, but...

 The weapon in Krull is identified as "The Glaive".
-It isn't a curved-blade polearm, but rather a starfish-shaped switchblade.
+It isn't a curved-blade polearm, but rather a starfish-shaped throwing weapon.
 Even if you take the older meaning of "glaive" as "sword" it doesn't fit.
-Due to the film's popularity, a number of other works have named similar weapons "glaives," such as Warcraft and Blade The Series.
+Due to the film's popularity, a number of other works have named similar weapons "glaives," such as Warcraft and Blade.

 Troll 2 is about goblins, not trolls, and is not a sequel to Troll.
 Furthermore, there are two different films that go by the title Troll 3; neither of them are about trolls and neither of them are sequels to either Troll or Troll 2.

 The word "Gojira" is a portmanteau of "kujira" (whale) and gorilla.
-Early on in the production, they hadn't decided what the monster was going to look like, and the pretty cool name for one scrapped design was eventually combined with a different, really cool design...of a lizard.
+Early on in the production, they hadn't decided what Godzilla was going to look like, and the pretty cool name for one scrapped design was eventually combined with a different, really cool design...of a lizard.